 I remember making my college choice selection.
 My dream school was extremely expensive and I wasn’t sure I’d be able to make it work.
 Fortunately, I did some of the things I talk about below but definitely didn’t do all of them.

 It seems unfair to make an 18-year-old kid make such a life-altering decision.
+This is why parents needs to be heavily involved in the decision.
+Here is a great resource for parents diving into student loans.
 That single decision will have consequences that could last over ten years.
 That debt will have have an impact as they try different types of budgets or how much to save for a house.
 I look back on those huge decisions now and think

 In this post I try to be the light at the end of the tunnel.
 I provide several ways to think through this daunting task of student loan debt and try to answer the question “How much student loan debt is too much?”.